Szybet/Yatchy/README.md

 - no more usb compability problems <sub>(Because the esp32c6 uses native jtag programming)</sub>
 - better detection of charging, charge finishing. <sub>(In software it was hacky on the original watchy, there were problems with it, never worked good)</sub>
 - support for more wireless protocols, home automation ones, wifi 6 too
-- ~~Mouse bites to more easily make your yatchy smaller, of the size of the screen and not the watchy form factor~~ <sub>JLCPCB decided to treat it as a seperate design and charge double, so I removed it.
-Stupid.</sub>
 - TVS diodes, voltage spike protection - which means no more destroyed devices because watchy doesn't follow any USB spec and allows your device to burn down...
 - More precise time, based on some loose math and experiments, it should drift only a minute after a month, compared to the watchy its a lot better